AdobeDocs/campaign-web.en/help/v8/preview-test/proofs.md

     ![](assets/test-button.png)

-1. Use the **[!UICONTROL Mode]** drop-down list to choose the type of recipients that will receive the test email:
+1. Use the **[!UICONTROL Mode]** drop-down list to choose the type of recipients that receive the test email:

     * **Test profiles**: send the test email to seed addresses, which are additional and fictitious recipients in the database,